Linear algebra (dolfinx::la)

 Collective MPI operation

-Start scatter of ghost data to owner
+inline void scatter_rev_end(U unpack) End scatter of ghost data to owner and update owned entries.

 Collective MPI operation